howset/push_swap/my_ps/Notes.md

 2. And printing error message to STDERR and exit the program.

 #### Indexing
-1. ▶️stack_indexing◀️This function assigns an index to a node, incrementing it each by 1, starting from 0 for the lowest value node in the stack.
+1. ▶️stack_indexing◀️ This function assigns an index to a node, incrementing it each by 1, starting from 0 for the lowest value node in the stack.
 	```c
 	idx = 0;
 	head = min_val(stack);